openbmc/hiomapd/Documentation/mbox_protocol.md

 		Args 1-2: reserved
 		Args 3-4: reserved
-		Args 5: Block size as power of two (encoded as a shift)
+		Args 5: Block size as power of two (encoded as a shift) Args 6-7: Suggested Timeout (seconds)
+	Notes:
+		The suggested timeout is a hint to the host as to how long it should wait after issuing a command to the BMC before it times out waiting for a response.
+This is the maximum time which the BMC thinks it could take to service any command which the host could issue.
+This may be set to zero to indicate that the BMC	does not wish to provide a hint in which case the host must choose some reasonable value.

 Command:
 	GET_FLASH_INFO